mscook/SeqFindR/README.rst

 We use `Nesoni`_.
 We use the database file (in multi-fasta format) as the reference for mapping.
-Nesoni has no issues with multifasta files as references (BWA will treat them as separate chomosomes).
+Nesoni has no issues with multifasta files as references (BWA will treat them as separate chromosomes).
 The workflow is something like this::

     $ nesoni make-reference myref ref-sequences.fa